espressif/esp-iot-bridge/README.md

-# ESP-Bridge Smart Bridge Solution
+# ESP-IOT-Bridge Smart Gateway Solution

 - [中文版](README_CN.md)

-ESP-Bridge is a smart bridge solution offered by Espressif.
-This document describes how to configure and use ESP-Bridge(the solution was originally named ESP-Gateway, because this solution does not involve protocol proxy conversion, but only data forwarding, so it is renamed ESP-Bridge).
+ESP-IOT-Bridge smart gateway solution is mainly aimed at bridging between various network interfaces in iot application scenarios, such as SPI, SDIO, USB, Wi-Fi, Ethernet and other network interfaces.
+ESP-IOT-Bridge is a smart gateway solution offered by Espressif.
+This document describes how to configure and use ESP-IOT-Bridge(the solution was originally named ESP-Gateway, because this solution does not involve protocol proxy conversion, but only data forwarding, so it is renamed ESP-IOT-Bridge).

 # Table of Contents